 Planning Technology for Your Event

-Academic Technology Services (ATS) is committed to providing the latest information as it relates to technology for events hosted on one of Loyola's lakeside campuses.
+Information Technology Services is committed to providing the latest information as it relates to technology for events hosted on one of Loyola's lakeside campuses.
 Below you will find tips and resources to assist with the planning process that we hope will contribute to making your event a success.

 Things to Consider

 Is your event being paid for by Loyola?

 - If your event is paid for by Loyola, move on to the next item.

 - If your event is not paid for by Loyola, contact Conference Services at 773.508.8090 or email@example.com for assistance with your technology needs.

 Will your event take place during normal hours of operation (Mon - Fri, 8am to 6pm)?